Ben Jonson: Decline and death

-Jonson's productivity began to decline in the 1620s, but he remained well known.
+Jonson's productivity began to decline in the 1620s, but he remained well-known.
 In that time, the Sons of Ben or the "Tribe of Ben", those younger poets such as Robert Herrick, Richard Lovelace, and Sir John Suckling who took their bearing in verse from Jonson, rose to prominence.
 However, a series of setbacks drained his strength and damaged his reputation.
 He resumed writing regular plays in the 1620s, but these are not considered among his best.
 They are of significant interest, however, for their portrayal of Charles I's England.
 The Staple of News, for example, offers a remarkable look at the earliest stage of English journalism.
-The lukewarm reception given that play was, however, nothing compared to the dismal failure of The New Inn; the cold reception given this play prompted Jonson to write a poem condemning his audience (An Ode to Himself), which in turn prompted Thomas Carew, one of the "Tribe of Ben", to respond in a poem that asks Jonson to recognise his own decline.
+The lukewarm reception given to that play was, however, nothing compared to the dismal failure of The New Inn; the cold reception given to this play prompted Jonson to write a poem condemning his audience (An Ode to Himself), which in turn prompted Thomas Carew, one of the "Tribe of Ben", to respond in a poem that asks Jonson to recognise his own decline.

 The principal factor in Jonson's partial eclipse was, however, the death of James and the accession of King Charles I in 1625.
 Jonson felt neglected by the new court.
 A decisive quarrel with Jones harmed his career as a writer of court masques, although he continued to entertain the court on an irregular basis.
 For his part, Charles displayed a certain degree of care for the great poet of his father's day: he increased Jonson's annual pension to £100 and included a tierce of wine and beer.

 Despite the strokes that he suffered in the 1620s, Jonson continued to write.
 At his death in 1637 he seems to have been working on another play, The Sad Shepherd.
 Though only two acts are extant, this represents a remarkable new direction for Jonson: a move into pastoral drama.
-During the early 1630s he also conducted a correspondence with James Howell, who warned him about disfavour at court in the wake of his dispute with Jones.
+During the early 1630s, he also conducted a correspondence with James Howell, who warned him about disfavour at court in the wake of his dispute with Jones.